-- Serum: Collect serum with no anticoagulant.
+• Serum: Collect serum with no anticoagulant.
 Samples must then be filtered through a 10 kDa MWCO ultrafilter before assaying (to reduce protein interference and turbidity).
-Use immediately or store at -80 °C. - Urine: Samples must then be filtered through a 10 kDa MWCO ultrafilter before assaying (to reduce protein interference and turbidity).
+Use immediately or store at -80 °C.

+• Urine: Samples must then be filtered through a 10 kDa MWCO ultrafilter before assaying (to reduce protein interference and turbidity).
 Urine must be diluted before assaying (typically 1:10 or greater in PBS).
-Use immediately or store at -80 °C. - Saliva: Samples must then be filtered through a 10 kDa MWCO ultrafilter before assaying (to reduce protein interference and turbidity).
-Use immediately or store at -80 °C. - Culture Media: Media known to contain high levels of nitrite/nitrate (e.g. RPMI) should be avoided.
+Use immediately or store at -80 °C.

+• Saliva: Samples must then be filtered through a 10 kDa MWCO ultrafilter before assaying (to reduce protein interference and turbidity).
+Use immediately or store at -80 °C.

+• Culture Media: Media known to contain high levels of nitrite/nitrate (e.g. RPMI) should be avoided.
 Remove particulates/debris in samples by centrifugation or filtration.
 To account for any background caused by media components, nitrite/nitrate calibrators should be prepared in the same media.
+Phenol red or FBS raise background values slightly.

-Samples containing phenol red do not interfere with the assay. - Cell and Tissue Lysates: Remove particulates/debris in samples by centrifugation or filtration.
+• Cell and Tissue Lysates: Remove particulates/debris in samples by centrifugation or filtration.
 Samples must then be filtered through a 10 kDa MWCO ultrafilter before assaying (to reduce protein interference and turbidity).
-Use immediately or store at -80°C.
+Use immediately or store at -80 °C.